giffordlabcvr/DIGS-tool/README.md

 **Database-integrated genome screening (DIGS)** is a form of systematic genome screening.
 It links a relational database management system (RDBMS) to a sequence similarity search-based screening pipeine.
 This provides a robust foundation for implementing large-scale, automated screens, and allows screening output to be investigated via database-querying.

 **The DIGS Tool is a software framework for implementing DIGS on UNIX/LINUX and Macintosh OSX platforms**.
+It uses the [BLAST+ program suite](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) to perform similarity search-based screening, and the [MySQL RDBMS](https://dev.mysql.com/downloads/mysql/) to capture screen output.

 ## Implementation and Compatibility